SECRET CLUB

 ./build/stage1/bin/opt -passes=-view-cfg test.ll

-If you’re following along and squint hard enough, you’ll notice a 16-wide vector loop, an 8-wide vector loop, and a scalar loop.
+The original dotfile is here.
+A rendered version is located here for your viewing displeasure.
+It’s big enough that I’d rather not embed it in-line, so you should open it in a second window somewhere to follow along.
+If you squint hard enough, you’ll notice a 16-wide vector loop, an 8-wide vector loop, and a scalar loop.
 Really quickly, let’s take a look at some of the trickery that’s happened already.
 Here’s an annotated and shortened version of the 16-wide vector loop:

 loop_block: